ben-grande/qubes-qvm-screenshot-tool/README.md

 ### How to use the tool with Ksnapshot

 0. You can start `ksnapshot` first and make your screenshot with it, then start `qvm-screenshot` or you can start `qvm-screenshot` and select `ksnapshot` option at dialog window.
 0. After `qvm-screenshot` started.
-It will popup confirmation dialog.
+It will pop-up confirmation dialog.
 Do not close it, if you are NOT ready to do something with your screenshot at `ksnapshot`!
 Make screenshot first.
 0. If you are happy with result at `ksnapshot` preview window.
 Then click `yes` on `qvm-screenshot` dialog.
-0. New dialog will be apiared and then you can choose options to upload screenshot etc. (read more below)
+0. New dialog will appear and then you can choose options to upload screenshot etc. (read more below)

 ![screenshot png](https://i.imgur.com/kGMGAOr.png)